Emma Watkins: 2010–2021: The Wiggles

-2022–present: Emma Memma
+2022–present: Emma Memma and other television work

 In early 2022, Watkins hinted at the introduction of a new children's entertainment character, Emma Memma, through her social media.
 The new character was designed to incorporate elements of song, dance and sign language.
-Toronto-based company Headspinner Productions announced their partnership with Watkins in July 2022 to debut the character in a new pre-school television series entitled Emma Memma: Sing.
+Toronto-based company Headspinner Productions announced their partnership with Watkins in July 2022 to debut the character in a new pre-school television series titled Emma Memma: Sing.
 Dance.
 Sign.
 Watkins was appointed as an executive producer for the series, to be produced through her company Apricot Sea.
 The series is expected to begin filming in early 2023 for release later in the year.
 The character and its design were officially revealed in July; music videos were subsequently released through YouTube.
+In February 2023, Watkins released a book to go with her Emma Memma character, music and upcoming children's television series.
+The book was titled Hello, Emma Memma.